 Will Lowrey JD'17—Will arrived at Vermont Law School after a lengthy career in the corporate world managing projects and business processes in his hometown of Richmond, Virginia.
 In parallel to his prior career, Will spent the last 12 years leading or volunteering with numerous animal welfare and animal rights organizations.
 His primary areas of focus included advocacy/rescue of pit bulls, community outreach for dogs in low-income neighborhoods, animal fighting awareness, and response and sheltering of animals impacted by disasters.
 Will has also spent time working with Native Americans on various reservations and disadvantaged teens in foster care.
 Will originally obtained his degree in criminal justice from Virginia Commonwealth University and is interested in prosecuting animal crimes or lobbying for stronger legislation to protect animals.

-Sara C. McClurg—Sara is a 1L at Vermont Law School.
-Prior to coming to VLS, she worked for and volunteered with various nonprofit organizations.
+Sara C. McClurg JD'18—Prior to coming to Vermont Law School, Sara worked for and volunteered with various nonprofit organizations.
 Most recently, Sara worked for the International Rescue Committee, a humanitarian organization based in Manhattan.
 She has also volunteered with animal rescue organizations and shelters, working with the community on animal-related issues.
 Sara is interested in both criminal law and environmental law, and is pursuing a career in the legal field working toward social justice.

-Rachel Oest—Rachel is a 1L at Vermont Law School.
-Before attending VLS, Rachel dedicated a year to disaster and humanitarian relief through AmeriCorps NCCC FEMA Corps and worked alongside the Center for Health, Environment and Justice to promote healthy communities.
+Rachel Oest—Before attending Vermont Law School, Rachel dedicated a year to disaster and humanitarian relief through AmeriCorps NCCC FEMA Corps and worked alongside the Center for Health, Environment and Justice to promote healthy communities.
 Rachel plans to use her legal education to advocate for communities facing environmental injustice.

-Andrew Rome—Andrew is in his 1L year at Vermont Law School.
-Before coming to VLS, Andrew spent seven years working in two large mental health facilities that provide school based services for populations of children with Emotional Behavioral Disorder, and with Autism Spectrum Disorder.
+Andrew Rome JD'17—Before coming to Vermont Law School, Andrew spent seven years working in two large mental health facilities that provide school based services for populations of children with Emotional Behavioral Disorder, and with Autism Spectrum Disorder.
 Andrew is interested in pursuing criminal law, education, disability, and employment law.
 This summer Andrew will be a summer law clerk with the Vermont Supreme Court, in the chambers of Justice Dooley.

-Sarah Seese—Sarah is a 1L at Vermont Law School.
-She grew up in West Virginia and attended West Virginia University, receiving a bachelor's degree in history with a minor in geography and Spanish.
+Sarah Seese JD'17—Sarah grew up in West Virginia and attended West Virginia University, receiving a bachelor's degree in history with a minor in geography and Spanish.
 Sarah spent her four years of undergrad working with a Nicaraguan coffee cooperative, helping to fundraise and facilitate food sovereignty and sustainability projects for the farm.
 Sarah came to law school with the desire to learn to advocate for the underprivileged, specifically concerning access to education.
 Sarah will be spending the summer working in the Civil Rights Unit of the Vermont Attorney General's Office.